bharadwajrathod/RealEstate_Management_System/README.md

 - The Application Allows Crud operations on the modules and display the updated data to corresponding to respective module.

-- These is best platform to buy the houses as well as for renting the houses in a required area by communicating each other in online mode with out wasting any time .
+- These is best platform to buy/sell the houses as well as for renting the houses in a required area.
+- By communicating each other in online mode with out wasting any time of each individuals.

 <p align="center">
   <img width="750" height="250" src="https://content.usaa.com/mcontent/static_assets/Media/real-estate-rern-vid-teaser.gif?cacheid=3092709742_p">